sidikfaha/dr-balcony-test/README.md

 # Design implementation test

-Tu run the project, run the followed commands :
+To run the project, run the following commands :

 ```bash
 # install dependencies